shaikh23/Twitter-Sentiment-Analysis-/Proposals.md

 I would like to try to predict overall coronavirus cases and deaths based upon several features such as gender, class, race etc..
-The primary model utilized here would be linear regression.
+The primary model utilized here would be logistical regression and random forest.
 The data would be gathered from the CDC through their api.
 This project would utilize a narrative format via jupyter notebooks along with a set of slides to give additional information.